octoml/tvm2onnx/tutorial/README.md

 When done, the build will produce both *libtvm.so* and *libtvm_runtime.a* in the build directory.

-## Using TVM to Optimize Your Model
+## Optimizing your model using TVM
 This tutorial does not go into detail on how to optimize models using TVM.
-Since this is a complex topic, please refer to the [TVM Documentation](https://tvm.apache.org/docs/install/index.html) and the [TVM github repository](https://github.com/apache/tvm) for tutorials, code samples, and assistance.
-You can also [reach out to OctoML](https://octoml.ai/cp/first-model-free/) if you want us to handle TVM tuning for you with our advanced expertise.
+You can [reach out to OctoML](https://octoml.ai/cp/first-model-free/) if you want us to handle TVM tuning for you with our advanced expertise for free.
+Alternatively, refer to the [TVM Documentation](https://tvm.apache.org/docs/install/index.html), [Intro to TVM's Tuning Process](https://tvm.apache.org/docs/tutorial/introduction.html#sphx-glr-tutorial-introduction-py), and the [TVM github repository](https://github.com/apache/tvm) for tutorials, code samples, and assistance.

-This tutorial does contain a small [sample model](super-resolution.onnx) and [python script](basic_tune_model.py) that can be used to do quick but very basic TVM optimization of a model.
+This tutorial does contain a small [sample model](super-resolution.onnx) and [python script](basic_tune_model.py) that can be used to do quick but very basic TVM optimization of a model (i.e. we are not showing the best latency improvement or cost optimization you could expect from TVM).
 To run the tuning script, make sure you're in the root directory in your Docker container then type
 ```bash
 python tutorial/basic_tune_model.py --model tutorial/super-resolution.onnx --output opt_model --axis-size batch_size=1
 ```
 The resulting files are used in the next section to package the TVM-optimized model in ONNX.
 In your output directory, you should see `constants.pkl`, `metadata.json`, `model.o`, and `vm_exec_code.ro`.

-## Convert Your TVM Model to ONNX
+## Packaging the TVM-optimized model in ONNX
-If you ran the python command in the previous section you can now package the TVM-optimized model in ONNX by
+If you ran the python command in the previous section, you can now package the TVM-optimized model in ONNX by

 ```bash
 python scripts/onnx_package.py --model opt_model/model.o --ro opt_model/vm_exec_code.ro --constants opt_model/constants.pkl --metadata opt_model/metadata.json --tvm-runtime 3rdparty/tvm/build/libtvm_runtime.a --output demo.onnx.tar